np-guard/baseline-rules-verifier/tests/expected_outputs/microservices-access-to-google-is-denied.md

 :x:Rule **allow-access-to-google** is violated
-<p><details><summary>Details</summary>netpols\microservices-netpols.yaml does not permit connections specified in \tmp\allow-access-to-google.yaml:Allowed connections from default/adservice-1 to 172.217.0.0-172.217.255.255 in \tmp\allow-access-to-google.yaml are not a subset of those in netpols\microservices-netpols.yaml
+<p><details><summary>Details</summary>netpols\microservices-netpols.yaml does not permit connections specified in \tmp\allow-access-to-google.yaml:
+Allowed connections from default/adservice-1 to 172.217.0.0-172.217.255.255 in \tmp\allow-access-to-google.yaml are not a subset of those in netpols\microservices-netpols.yaml

 \tmp\allow-access-to-google.yaml allows all connections while netpols\microservices-netpols.yaml does not.